What is L-Tryptophan?

 L-Tryptophan is extracted from plants; 5HTP is derived from seeds.

 Keep out of reach of children.
 Do not take this or any other supplement if under the age of 18, pregnant or nursing a baby, or if you have any known or suspected medical conditions, and/or taking prescription drugs or over the counter medications.
 Do not take if on blood pressure medications.
 Dietary supplements should not replace a balanced diet.
 Always read the label.
-L-Tryptophan may cause side effects such as Blurred vision, dizziness, drowsiness or fatigue.
+L-Tryptophan may cause side effects such as blurred vision, dizziness, drowsiness or fatigue.

-Always consult with a licenced and qualified health physician before taking any dietary supplement.
+Always consult with a licensed and qualified health physician before taking any dietary supplement.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 These statements have not been evaluated by the Food and Drug Administration or TGA.